oneeve8/kobble-data/content/Tutorial2.md

 Drag and drop the URL into your Kobble tree.

-You may want to change he
+You may want to change the title and subtitle.

+Long tap the newly create